A convenient day trip from Tokyo, the Matsuda Cherry Blossom Festival offers the chance to see the early-blooming Kawazuzakura as early as February.

-At the top, or even during the climb, you can get a great view of Matsuda Town framed by Kawazu cherry blossoms.
+At the top, and during the climb, you can get a great view of Matsuda Town framed by Kawazu cherry blossoms.
 There are also a number of stalls selling street food, fresh produce (mandarins seem to be famous here), and even sakura-flavoured ice cream.

 For kids, there’s a giant slide and the Furusato Tetsudo (ふるさと鉄道), a small novelty train that makes a short circuit around the top.
 Riding the train costs an additional fee.
 There’s also a Nature Museum (自然館), which holds hands-on workshops for kids and school groups, and a Children’s Museum (子どもの館) showcasing hanging doll decorations.

-For flower enthusiasts, for an additional 300 yen you can enter the Aguri Park Sagayamaen ( あぐりパーク嵯峨山苑) where you can see the Nabana Festival.
+Flower enthusiasts can also enter the Aguri Park Sagayamaen ( あぐりパーク嵯峨山苑) for an additional fee to see the Nabana Festival.
 The garden is decorated with a mixture of nabana (nanohana), various types of cherry trees, and plum blossoms.
 For 500 yen, you can pick some nabana for yourself.